Home » DIY Tutorials » Dad’s lawn dethatcher tips and tricks {Best Lawn Series 1}

 I’m thinking no way.
 My dad sucked up all the dead grass with the lawn mower and I removed and emptied the full bags.

-Team work!raked and thatched lawn with house
+raked and thatched lawn with house

-New Lawn Care tips
+New Lawn Care Tips

 There were many areas of the lawn my dad could not dethatch.